-The word yakiniku refers not only to grilled meat but also to popular carvery restaurants where you are able to roast your own meat on the grill yourself.
+The word yakiniku refers not only to grilled meat but also to the popular all-you-can-eat restaurants where you can grill your own meat on the grill.
 We will talk a lot about them in this article.

 breaking paradigms - Many believe that meat in japan Yeah man.
 This article will prove that it is possible to have a barbecue every week in Japan, as we are used to in Brazil.
 In fact, even easier through the restaurants yakiniku.